mathigon/textbooks/content/probability/content.md

 And we can also see that if a person is wearing a coat, their chance of wearing a scarf is [[increased|decreased]]
 <!-- if you get this one wrong, it changes the labels and asks you again -->

+When analysing statistics (like the pill-and-ligament-disease statistics, which we will get back to!), scientists have to talk about probabilities so often that instead of saying “the probability that _{.pill.red}it'll rain today_ ”, they just write "P( _{.pill.red}it'll rain today_ )".

 ::: column.grow
-Let’s try it with you drawing your own picture!
-Get out a piece of paper and a pencil.
-Let’s say there’s a crowd of 100 people.
-25 of those 100 people are _{.pill.red} wearing flip-flops_.
-Of those 25 people, 10 are _{.pill.red}wearing flip-flops_ AND they're _{.pill.blue} wearing sunglasses_.
-Of those NOT _{.pill.red} wearing flip-flops_, 20 are _{.pill.blue} wearing sunglasses_.
-Draw a picture of the 100 people arranged in a square, with rectangles like those above, using these numbets.
-What is the probability that someone who is _{.pill.blue} wearing sunglasses_ will also be _{.pill.red} wearing flip-flops_? [[1/3]]
+Let’s try it without the applet - but you can draw a picture if you like!.
+Imagine a crowd of 100 people.
+25 of those 100 people are _{.pill.yellow}wearing flip-flops_.
+Of those 25 people, 10 are _{.pill.yellow}wearing flip-flops_ AND they're _{.pill.green}wearing sunglasses_.
+Of those NOT _{.pill.yellow}wearing flip-flops_, 20 are _{.pill.green}wearing sunglasses_.
+What is the probability that someone who is _{.pill.green}wearing sunglasses_ will also be _{.pill.yellow}wearing flip-flops_? [[1/3]]

 ::: column(width=180)